 Tuning Journal for Higher Education (TJHE), Tuning Journal in short, is an international journal publishing in English original research studies and reviews in all aspects of competence-based, student-centred, and outcome-oriented education reforms at university level across the globe.
 It is published by the University of Deusto's Publications department on behalf of the International Tuning Academy (Tuning Academy in short), a jointly managed project of the Universities of Deusto (Spain) and Groningen (The Netherlands).
 The Journal, essentially an open access, online and peer-reviewed publication, is committed to maintain the highest ethical standards.
-Hence, the involvement of any stakeholder in any function connected with TJHE, including acting as an editor, the reviewing of manuscripts, the management and production of the Journal and the authorship and submission of manuscripts implies acceptance of and adherence to TJHE Ethical Guidelines for Publication.
+Hence, the involvement of any stakeholder in any function connected with TJHE, including acting as an editor, the authorship and submission of manuscripts implies acceptance of and adherence to TJHE Ethical Guidelines for Publication.